echowings/echowings.github.io/content/post/en-us/how-to-check-network-interface-speed-automatically.md

 #   Running this script multiple times will overwrite existing files and
 #   re-enable/restart the timer.
 #
-# Current Date for Reference: Friday, May 9, 2025
+# Current Date for Reference: Monday, May 12, 2025
 # ==============================================================================

 # --- Configuration for the monitoring script (ADJUST THESE AS NEEDED) ---